Chronological? Functional? Combination?

-During those few seconds he or she wants to see:
+During those few seconds when they scan the resume, the employer or recruiter wants to see:

 If the employer can't grasp that information in a quick scan, he or she is apt to set the resume aside or, even worse, discard it.